Nolan Watson (baseball)

-Nolan Michael Watson is an American professional baseball pitcher for the San Diego Padres organization.
+Nolan Michael Watson (born January 25, 1997) is an American professional baseball pitcher for the CTBC Brothers of the Chinese Professional Baseball League (CPBL).
 He was drafted by the Kansas City Royals in the first round of the 2015 Major League Baseball draft.

 Career

 At the time of the 2015 Major League Baseball draft, Watson was 5–1 for Lawrence North High School, with an 0.63 ERA and 70 strikeouts in 44 2/3 innings.
 Prior to the draft, he was ranked 56th by Baseball America's annual rankings of prospects.
 He committed to play college baseball for the Vanderbilt Commodores.

+Kansas City Royals

 After his senior year, the Kansas City Royals selected Watson with the 33rd overall pick in the draft.
 He signed for $1,825,200.

-Kansas City Royals

-After signing, Watson was assigned to the Burlington Royals, going 0–3 with a 4.91 ERA in 11 starts.
-Watson spent 2016 with the Lexington Legends where he posted a 3–11 record, a 7.57 ERA, and a 1.75 WHIP over 24 starts.
-In 2017, he returned to Lexington, appearing in 15 games (13 starts) where he pitched to a 1–10 record with a 6.78 ERA, and in 2018, he played for both Lexington and the Wilmington Blue Rocks, pitching to a combined 10–10 record with a 5.24 ERA in 24 total starts between both teams.
+After signing, Watson was assigned to the rookie-level Burlington Royals, going 0–3 with a 4.91 ERA and 16 strikeouts in 11 starts.
+Watson spent 2016 with the Single-A Lexington Legends where he posted a 3–11 record, a 7.57 ERA, 60 strikeouts, and a 1.75 WHIP over 24 starts.
+In 2017, he played for Lexington, Burlington, and the rookie-level Arizona League Royals, appearing in 22 games (18 starts) where he struggled to a 1–12 record with a 7.87 ERA and 53 strikeouts.
+In 2018, Watson played for both Lexington and the High-A Wilmington Blue Rocks, pitching to a combined 10–10 record with a 5.24 ERA and 93 strikeouts in 24 total starts between both affiliates.